The life span of your social posts is this

 Most people are scared of posting too much on social media for fear of being judged.
 They don’t want to appear annoying by posting more than a few times a week.
 But think about this – how many times a day do you see the same TV ad?
 I’m guessing that if you had the same channel on for the whole evening, you’d likely see the same set of ads more than once, right?
 And that’s just over a few hours!

 This is because companies know that in order to get your attention, they need to repeat their message time and time again.
 And they spend thousands of pounds in order to get the most coverage they possibly can.
 They do this because they know it works!

 Let’s be honest – even though people are constantly on social media these days, their attention span is piss-poor.
 You might have a post that grabs their attention and stops the scroll (and that is an art in itself!), but pretty soon, something else will replace it.
 In fact, each one of your social media posts has a surprisingly low life-span.
 The average Facebook post only lives for an average of 6 hours before it disappears to the bottom of the newsfeed, and out of people’s reach, forever.

-Want to know the true lifespan of all of your social media channels?
-How about this:
+Here is the true lifespan of all of your social media channels:

 Pretty surprising, isn’t it?

 So, that post you made on Facebook yesterday?
 Probably about 2% - 6% of your full audience saw it.
 And now it’s gone, never to be seen again.